-For Fall 2020, tuition and fees will be the same regardless of the mode of instruction that is used.
+Tuition and fees will be the same regardless of the mode of instruction that is used.
 Your tuition and fees are in exchange for learning, academic credit, and certain non-academic services that will be provided, whether they are offered in-person, in a hybrid environment, or entirely remotely.

-Tuition and Fees (In-state, $608/credit hour; Out-of State, $839/credit hour) consist of:
+Tuition and Fees (In-state, $608/credit hour; Out-of State, $866/credit hour) consist of:

-Tuition (In-state, $504/credit hour; Out-of-State, $756/credit hour) – Supports the cost of instruction for the courses scheduled.
+- Tuition (In-state, $515/credit hour; Out-of-State, $773/credit hour) – Supports the cost of instruction for the courses scheduled.
 All students enrolled in an online degree program will receive the in-state tuition rate.

-Capital Fee ($49/credit hour) – Provides a funding source for capital projects designed to maintain state-of-the-art academic facilities in addition to activities, fitness, and recreation facilities.
+- Capital Fee ($49/credit hour) – Provides a funding source for capital projects designed to maintain state-of-the-art academic facilities in addition to activities, fitness, and recreation facilities.
 The revenue from this fee is also used to support campus facilities maintenance and improvement.

-Activity Fee ($11/credit hour) – Provides support to students to improve their out-of-class and educational experience by allowing them to attend social, athletic, and cultural events on campus free of charge or for a nominal charge.
+- Activity Fee ($11/credit hour) – Provides support to students to improve their out-of-class and educational experience by allowing them to attend social, athletic, and cultural events on campus free of charge or for a nominal charge.

 Related Course Fee

 - Instructional Lab Hours ($60/lab hour) – This fee is assessed in recognition of the additional costs associated with laboratory and/or clinical instruction.
 These additional costs include, but are not limited to, additional instructional and preparation time, lab activities, clinical experiences, lab equipment, and instructional supplies.